Getting Started

 - Things, to manage shared resources by letting groups easily approve purchases

 You can install the apps by clicking the buttons below (must be a workspace admin).
-See the getting started guide for more details about the apps and how to use them.
+You can read the getting started guide for more details about the apps and how to use them.

 We'd love to hear about your experience!
-Share your stories (and tag us at @zaratan.world), or contact us.
+Share your stories (tag @zaratan.world), or contact us.

 Frequently Asked Questions